Research Training Group (RTG) 2386 “Extrospection. External access to higher cognitive processes”

 How do I apply?

 Please go to webpage Research topics (internal link).
-Numbered 1–10, we have listed the titles of the 10 research topics available.
+Numbered 1–10, we have listed the titles of the 10 research topics of the RTG.
 Each topic has a separate page.
-On each page we list the specific project description, the specific requirements that applicants for that particular topic need to fulfil, and how to apply for a research position within that topic.
+On each project page of the we list the specific project description, the specific requirements that applicants for that particular topic need to fulfil, and how to apply for a research position within that topic.

 Doctoral project proposal